sumamazaeem/Terraformcookbook/README.md

 configuration process.

 I learnt about the jq tool that is used to perform queries on any json content which is useful in shell scripts

+I used gitpod and wrote a Dockerfile and successfully installed the terraform in it as mentioned on the page 21 of the book.

+I learned about the different versions of terraform and how to use it

+The main concept in this recipe is the .terraform.lock.hcl file, also called the dependency file, that contains all the information about the provider versions.
+It allows you to have the same provider versions on all workstations or CI/CD pipelines that apply this Terraform configuration.

+#chapter 2